damolmo/Windows-11-Builds/README.md

 Patched Windows 11 leaked build to bypass TPM 2.0 and Security Boot checks
 <br/><br/>

+# Context
-Default Windows 11 Installer checks for TPM 2.0 hardware support and installation process will fail<br/>
+Default Windows 11 Installer checks for TPM 2.0 hardware support and installation process will fail<br/><br/>
 This modded build uses Windows 10 sources to bypass this mandatory requirement on Windows 11